rajshritotla/Software-Designs-And-Pattern/README.md

 # Software-Designs-And-Pattern
-OOPs Design Patterns implemented in Java.
+OOPs Design Patterns implemented in Java using Maven.

 # How to compile the project
 Use Apache Maven to compile and run this project.